Click on questions to see the answers.

 The number of treatments varies based upon conditions.
 Generally, 5-6 treatments are needed in a treatment cycle to achieve the best result.

 Can my office staff treat patients?

 In most jurisdictions, yes.
 We provide thorough training which covers operating the laser.
-Our Treatment Atlas and Protocols explain how to treat both acute and chronic conditions.
+Treatment Protocols explain how to treat both acute and chronic conditions.
 All treatments are completed under your supervision.

 What are the contraindications for laser therapy?